ShizukaDonaghue/luve/README.md

 * As a Business Owner/Staff, I can have a Facebook page to share special deals and updates so that I can promote the business.

-* As a Business Owner, I can include a privacy policy in the site so that we are compliant with GDPR requirements.
+* As a Business Owner, I can include a privacy policy on the site so that we are compliant with GDPR requirements.

 * As a Business Owner, I can provide terms & conditions so that I can inform the customers of the rules and regulations for the use of the site.